-Swapping out an old light switch or outlet is a simple DIY update that almost anyone can do.
+Swapping out an old light switch or eletrical outlet is a simple DIY update that almost anyone can do.
 However, because electricity is involved, it’s not a project to be taken lightly.
 As long as you take the steps to stay safe, all you need is a screwdriver, a new outlet/switch, and about 15 minutes of your time.

 Step 1: Turn Off Power

-The very first thing you should do before replacing any switch or outlet is to deactivate power to the circuit.
+The very first thing you should do before replacing any light switch or electrical outlet is to deactivate power to the circuit.
 Turn off power at your home’s main electrical panel by finding the appropriate breaker and flip it to the “off” position.
 If you’re not sure which breaker is which, turn off power to the entire house.
 Then turn the light switch on to double-check that the circuit is off.

 Never trust an inoperable light switch as a sign that the circuit is off.